Video is still the best way to tell stories, not just for writers but also for marketers.

 Use an appropriate background music track, throw in relatable characters, select the most suitable cast, and hold it all together with a thoughtful script that conveys your message in an unexpected manner.

-Where can you find good references for such cuts?
+Where can you find good references for such brilliant pieces of work?
 Right here!

 This continuously updated ad collection below pays homage to some of the best video advertisements in recent history.